 Let us have a look at Indonesia first.
 One of the biggest and most beautifully virgin rain forest areas is located here.
 The diversity of species is breath-taking.
 However more and more primeval forest has to give way to palm oil plantations.
 There are 7 millions of hectares of palm oil plantations in Indonesia today; up to the year 2020 it may be 20 millions of hectare.
 The orang utan which can only be found here on the islands of Borneo and Sumatra is an acutely endangered animal species.
 It is loosing its living space.
 Hundreds of orang utans are shot on the palm oil plantations trying to eat the seedlings as they can not find anything else.

-However this is not the only thing.
+However this is not the only issue.
+Child and forced labour reign on the plantations and poisonous pesticides are used.
 In order to reclaim new ground the primeval forest is slash-burnt at large scale.
 By drying out the peat soil and by firing them down with underground peat fires the whole amount of carbon dioxide that has been saved for thousands of years in the soil is released at once.
+In 2015 millions of hectare of rainforest have been burning in Indonesia.
+Palm oil producers had set various blazes to obtain new land.
+Even the neighboring countries Malaysia and Singapur were already covered by thick, unhealthy smoke.
+In Central Kalimantan there were so many soot particles in the air that it could pose a danger to life.
+Intan, a 9 year old girl, has collapsed on her way to school and died before she arrived in hospital (She was not the only one.).

 All of that has nothing to do with climate protection.
 That way you achieve emissions that are 10 times higher than with firing fossil fuels.
 Just now these forests are what has been protecting our climate for long.
 By burning the peat soil grounds Indonesia has rosen to be the worlds third largest emitter of greenhouse gases.